Blyzz616/LHL-TaNL-Logs/README.md

 Data:
 There were more than 5 failed login attempts from 172.16.14.3 on Feb 24, 2024, starting at 12:13:25.
 Please investigate and escalate if required.
 ```

+## Documentation

+Setting up the servers to send their logs to the Log server required different configuration as one server is Microsoft IIS and the other is Apache.

+### Settging up the log forwarding on Windows Server 2022 for ISS

+A script was created in PowerShell.
+This is linked [here](send_iis_logs.ps1).
+Once the script was saved, We need to ensure that it is contantly run in the background each time the server starts.
+To do this we Create a new Task in Windows Task Scheduler with the following properties:
+- Description: Send IIS logs to log server
+- Start: When the computer starts
+- Action: Start a program
+- Program/Script: C:\Users\Administrator\send_iis_logs.ps1
+- Arguments: -ExecutionPolicy Bypass -File “C:\Users\Administrator\send_iis_logs.ps1”
+- Run: At startup, whether user is logged on or not and with highest privileges

 Each time a new event is recorded, a record is kept in a specific location.